prixe/lindo/README.md

 This repo is a fork of [Lindo](https://github.com/prixe/lindo), the branch [lindo01/master](https://github.com/JulienCoutault/lindo01/tree/master) is sync with [lindo/master](https://github.com/prixe/lindo/tree/master).

 The default branch of this repo is [lindo01/master01](https://github.com/JulienCoutault/lindo01/tree/master01).
-This branch contain all feature and bugfix not merge yet in Lindo.
+This branch contain all features and bugfix not merge yet in Lindo.

 # Lindo